 Power to the elevator trim warning system comes through the Autofeather system switch when it is in the ARMED position.
 Power must also pass through the weight-on-wheels switch and the 90% N_1 switch associated with the left engine power lever.
-The system becomes fully operational once the Autofeather system is ARMED and the left power lever is advance to the 90% N_1 , or higher, position.
+The system becomes fully operational once the Autofeather system is ARMED and the left power lever is advanced to the 80% position.
 The takeoff trim warning system is deactivated through the weight-on-wheels switch after liftoff so no misleading warnings occur during flight.
+Note the Halo 250/275 conversion requires the Autofeather system to be operative for takeoff.